xianqiu/opt-alg-tutorials/content/docs/search/binary-search.md

 katex: true
 ---

-Binary search is an efficient algorithm for finding an target value from a sorted list of numbers.
+Binary search is an efficient algorithm for finding a target value from a sorted list of numbers.
 It is a **[divide and conquer algorithm](docs/divide-conquer)**, which repeatedly divides the search interval in half until the target value is found or the interval is empty.

 To illustrate this algorithm, we consider the following example.